tztztztz/php-no-slam-cache/README.md

 # The Deadlock Problem

-When using any kind of process synchronisation, a Deadlock problem may occur.
+When using any kind of process synchronization, a Deadlock problem may occur.

 It happens when: